• Home

 Is this dressing gluten-free?

-The dressing itself contains no gluten ingredients — just double-check your specific brands of mayonnaise and any sauce you add to the salad.
-The croutons on the salad are where gluten usually enters the picture — swap in gluten-free croutons or skip them entirely.
+The dressing itself does not contain any gluten ingredients.
+Just make sure to verify your specific brands of mayonnaise and any dressing or sauce you decide to add to the salad.
+The croutons are where gluten usually comes in.
+Either substitute for gluten-free croutons, or leave them out entirely.

 My dressing came out too thick.
 What do I do?